 Regardless of the situation; I am passionate, optimistic, and really excited about the project I am about to share regarding how to make a directed energy weapon detection system for less than $50.

 Assuming you already have a microphone, computer and materials to make an antenna including the feedline... this project may only cost the amount spent on the RTL2832U, DVB-T Software Defined Radio (RTL-SDR).
 That means this project can be completed for less than a $25 investment for a high quality RTL-SDR or less than a $10 investment for a mini-DVB tuner RTL-SDR.

 If you want a lower noise floor system by using the SDRplay the project might be less than $125 and if you want a wider frequency range system for down to DC and further into the GHz range... the system can be made for less than $300 by using a HackRF or other SDR device along with an upconverter and/or downconverter.
 This is another upconverter by SV1ANF that can be made since he has schematics available or can be purchased.
-Potentially the $25 or even more cost effective RTL-SDR can be improved in performance using some skills you may have or by learning and applying some new skills.
+Potentially the $25 or even more cost effective RTL-SDR can be made since open source and/or improved in performance using some skills you may have or by learning and applying some new skills.